eFiniLan/legacypilot/README.md

 * For research purposes, the INDI and LQR lateral controllers have been restored.
 Please use the `dp_lat_controller` parameter to override the default controller (0 = DEFAULT, 1 = INDI, 2 = LQR).
 * If you are not a Comma Two device, you can use the `dp_no_fan_ctrl` parameter to disable fan-related detection and control.
+* EON + Red Panda configuration has been tested and worked on my Toyota (CAN), so technically it should work on CAN-FD vehicles.
+  * Red Panda firmware needs to be pre-compiled on a PC and uploaded to `/data/openpilot/panda/board/obj/`.
+* BODY has been tested and is working.

 =======================